mattkrick/redux-optimistic-ui/README.md

 ```
 import {BEGIN, COMMIT, REVERT} from 'redux-optimistic-ui';

-//If you use standard redux action types, you can just save a suffix here
+//All my redux action types that are optimistic have the following suffixes, yours may vary
 const _SUCCESS = '_SUCCESS';
 const _ERROR = '_ERROR';

-//Each optimistic item will need a transaction Id, this will suffice
+//Each optimistic item will need a transaction Id to internally match the BEGIN to the COMMIT/REVERT
 let nextTransactionID = 0;

-// The mythical middleware.
-3 functions deep!
+// That crazy redux middleware that's 3 functions deep!
 export default store => next => action => {
+  // FSA compliant
   const {type, meta, payload} = action;

   // For actions that have a high probability of failing, I don't set the flag
   if (!meta || !meta.isOptimistic) return next(action);